 As a part of login procedure, the app prompts a user to input a passcode generated by the authenticator app (Step 3).
 Once the code is received, the app uses it to obtain user tokens from Mosaic (Step 4).

-- The flow assumes that the user has already downloaded an authenticator app (Google Authenticator, Twilio Authy, Duo Mobile, your custom app, etc.) on their mobile device and created an account.
-To build a custom authenticator app, see Custom TOTP generator (iOS) and Custom TOTP generator (Android) .
+The flow assumes that the user has already downloaded an authenticator app (Google Authenticator, Microsoft Authenticator, Twilio Authy, and others) on their mobile device and created an account.
+To build a custom authenticator app, see Custom TOTP generator (iOS) and Custom TOTP generator (Android).

 Create a backend endpoint for registering TOTP.
 Your frontend should trigger this endpoint when a user wants to configure the TOTP method.
 Note that at this point the user must be already logged-in to the app using another authentication method.